-- 5.4.4 In the case of a Dual Career Hire where the Partner is to be in the same Home Unit as the Primary Hire, the Committee shall not normally include any member of the Academic Appointment Selection Committee used for the Primary Hire. - 5.4.5 For a Dual Career or Strategic Hire, the Dean shall notify the Hiring Committee of the projected timing of the process.
-The Dean shall also provide (a) copies of these procedures, (b) the implication the proposed Hire would have with respect to other future hires in the Faculty, Department, or Unit, and (c) whether it is considered a regular hire or an additional hire (i.e., outside the Unit's hiring agenda). - 5.4.6 By a date specified by the Dean, it will be the responsibility of the candidate to supply the information deemed relevant to the hire.
+- C.5.4.3 In the case of a Dual Career Hire where the Partner is to be in the same Home Unit as the Primary Hire, the Committee shall not normally include any member of the Academic Appointment Selection Committee used for the Primary Hire. - C.5.4.4 For a Dual Career or Strategic Hire, the Dean or delegate shall notify the Hiring Committee of the projected timing of the process.
+The Dean or delegate shall also provide (a) copies of these procedures, (b) the implication the proposed Hire would have with respect to other future hires in the Faculty, Department, or Unit, and (c) whether it is considered a regular hire or an additional hire (i.e., outside the Unit's hiring agenda). - C.5.4.5 By a date specified by the Dean or delegate, it will be the responsibility of the candidate to supply the information deemed relevant to the hire.
 For example, a Curriculum Vitae, teaching portfolio, an equity and reconciliation statement (in a format preferable to the candidate), references (in written or oral form), and/or evidence of scholarly work.
 In the case of an Indigenous Strategic Hire, evidence of the candidate's engagement of, or connection to, Indigenous community or communities may be required.
-This information shall normally be made available to the Hiring Committee for no less than three working days. - 5.4.7 A Hiring Committee may recommend to the Dean that the appointment be made With Tenure.
-In such cases, the Hiring Committee shall make its recommendation based on the career history of the applicant when considered in accordance with Articles 1.8 and 28 of the Collective Agreement, and in conjunction with the requirements for rank and stream outlined in this Handbook. - 5.4.8 Any deviation(s) to Articles 1.8 and 28 of the Collective Agreement with respect to appointments made With Tenure must be first approved by the Provost & Vice President (Academic), after consultation with, and agreement by the Faculty Association. - 5.4.9 The Dean shall arrange for a presentation to either the Home Unit or, depending upon the circumstances of the hire, to the Hiring Committee.
-The Dean shall also arrange for an interview with the Hiring Committee and may provide opportunities for informal meetings with interested members of the Home Unit. - 5.4.10 Following the candidate's presentation, the Dean, Head or equivalent, shall solicit written comments related to the candidate's background, skills, and experience, from the members of the Hiring Committee and, if appropriate from academic staff members of the Home Unit, normally to be provided within three working days.
-All written comments shall be made available to the Hiring Committee in a timely manner, so that all such written feedback shall be reviewed and accorded appropriate weight by members of the Hiring Committee. - 5.4.11 In the case of a Strategic Hire where the candidate needs to remain confidential, or a Dual Career Hire where the Primary Hire's candidacy needs to remain confidential (e.g., recruitment for a position on the university's Senior Leadership Team), appropriate steps will be taken to ensure confidentiality for those involved in the Strategic Hire or Dual Career Hire.
-In the case of a Dual Career Hire, with reference to the Partner Hire, it is recommended that the Primary Hire (see Part A. 1.1.xiv) be discouraged from participating in the processes outlined in 5.4.8 - 5.4.9 for other candidates.
+This information shall normally be made available to the Hiring Committee for no less than three working days. - C.5.4.6 A Hiring Committee may recommend to the Dean that the appointment be made With Tenure.
+In such cases, the Hiring Committee shall make its recommendation based on the career history of the applicant when considered in accordance with Articles 1.8 and 28 of the Collective Agreement, and in conjunction with the requirements for rank and stream outlined in this Handbook. - C.5.4.7 Any deviation(s) to Articles 1.8 and 28 of the Collective Agreement with respect to appointments made With Tenure must be first approved by the Provost & Vice President (Academic), after consultation with, and agreement by the Faculty Association. - C.5.4.8 The Dean or delegate shall arrange for a presentation to either the Home Unit or, depending upon the circumstances of the hire, to the Hiring Committee.
+The Dean or delegate shall also arrange for an interview with the Hiring Committee and may provide opportunities for informal meetings with interested members of the Home Unit. - C.5.4.9 Following the candidate's presentation, the Dean or delegate shall solicit written comments related to the candidate's background, skills, and experience, from the members of the Hiring Committee and, if appropriate from academic staff members of the Home Unit, normally to be provided within three working days.
+All written comments shall be made available to the Hiring Committee in a timely manner, so that all such written feedback shall be reviewed and accorded appropriate weight by members of the Hiring Committee. - C.5.4.10 In the case of a Strategic Hire where the candidate needs to remain confidential, or a Dual Career Hire where the Primary Hire's candidacy needs to remain confidential (e.g., recruitment for a position on the university's Senior Leadership Team), appropriate steps will be taken to ensure confidentiality for those involved in the Strategic Hire or Dual Career Hire.
+In the case of a Dual Career Hire, with reference to the Partner Hire, it is recommended that the Primary Hire (see Part A. 1.1.xiv) be discouraged from participating in the processes outlined in 5.4.8 5.4.9 for other candidates.